naveMaor/Top-RGB-pixels/README.md

 # Bitmap Image Analysis with PHP
-A project intended to display the top RGB pixels in a Bitmap image file using no external libraries.

 Welcome to the Bitmap Image Analysis project!
 This repository aims to showcase a simple and efficient way to extract the top RGB pixels from a Bitmap image file without relying on external libraries.
 The server-side scripting language used in this project is PHP, and the analysis is performed based on the BMP file format.